Bridge Loans Are Coming Back

 Perhaps more commonly seen is the use of bridge loans as a finance option for families that plan to purchase a new home with the proceeds of a current home’s sale.
 Should the closing for the original home take place after a down payment is required for the new home, bridge loans offer a solution to that funding issue for the new home purchase.

-Bridge loans can be made in two principle ways.
+Bridge loans can be made in two principal ways.
 In one, the bridge loan is essentially made based on the equity of the old home and can be repaid as soon as the original home’s closing goes through.
 A family would continue to pay the mortgage on the original property while the bridge loan covers the down payment on the new property.

 Another version of the same type of loan instead pays off the old home mortgage and new home down payment at the same time.
-Customarily, these type of bridge loans avoid monthly payments, instead offering the convenience of paying off the entirety of the loan at the sale of the original property.
+Customarily, these types of bridge loans avoid monthly payments, instead offering the convenience of paying off the entirety of the loan at the sale of the original property.

 This kind of activity is common in a slower home-selling market, something that has not been seen for some time but which can always reappear.
 An easy example would be a family that finds a new place to live and wants to make an offer on the property even though their original home has been on the market for some period of time.
-With bridge loans as a recourse, that family can go ahead with the new home-buying process without fear of ending up in an untenable situation, stuck between a home purchase a home sale.
+With bridge loans as a recourse, that family can go ahead with the new home-buying process without fear of ending up in an untenable situation, stuck between a home purchase and a home sale.

-Of course, the exact way a particular bridge loan works is entirely dependent on the financial situation of the family and the terms of the lending agency.
+Of course, the exact way a particular bridge loan works are entirely dependent on the financial situation of the family and the terms of the lending agency.
 A number of lenders in the real estate area offer bridge loans.
 The speed of the bridge loan often comes with added interest cost, usually one to two percent higher than an applicable long-term mortgage for the property.
-Sometimes, combining a bridge loan and new mortgage loan with a single lending agency can yield a discount on the bridge loan finance rate.
+Sometimes, combining a bridge loan and a new mortgage loan with a single lending agency can yield a discount on the bridge loan finance rate.

 No matter what the situation, your real estate professional can provide valuable advice on the funding options available to you to finance the new home you’re looking for, whether it is an investment property or a single-family home.